secret (adj./noun): kept from the knowledge of any but the initiated or privileged; a mystery.

 He was aggravating.
 And more importantly, he was screwing up her bell curve.

-So just as with every test she had passed out this year, Tish painstakingly typed in his perfect test score with the bonus points from the curve added, then manually deleted his grade from the class bell curve.
+So just as with every test she had passed out this year, Tish painstakingly typed in his perfect test score with the somewhat-redundant points from the curve added, then manually deleted his grade from the class bell curve.
 There we go.

 She couldn't have one freak-of-nature, scientific genius, child prodigy ruining her remedy for the other students.
 That would be… unjust.